 I am CONSTANTLY researching and tweaking things, as well as paying for courses and tools that help me grow.
 And I spend early mornings, late nights, holidays, and weekends, every single day, working on it.
 But, I actually love all of that!

 However, I realize many Bookstagrammers are not in the same position as me.
 I think many Bookstagrammers started out purely as a hobby to promote literacy and connect with other like-minded people through book influencing and just thought it was really cool to get some free ARCs of books in exchange for posting about them.

 Also, Bookstagrammers began to create content far more involved than a “point and click” image: long-form reviews, artwork using dozens (or even hundreds) of books, running chat groups to discuss specific books, and so forth.

 In a recent Bookstagram survey I conducted, Bookstagrammers told me they spend anywhere from minutes to four or five hours a day running their Bookstagram.
 And 87% of people who responded to the survey said that Bookstagram influences their book purchases. (#BookstagramMadeMeDoIt has over 50,000 posts at the time of writing this post.)

 I personally believe the Bookstagram community should move towards some payment for book influencing.
 But, I also very sincerely understand authors can also be bootstrapped by time and money, as well as so many other things, like systemic racism as one example, so I really try to walk that line of being respectful to both authors and Bookstagrammers, who both rely on each other!
 I also understand that some people find unpaid reviews to be more genuine, as well as other arguments against payment.

 My boundaries: I no longer EVER agree to promote a work only “because I feel bad.”
 And I personally do not agree to do unpaid work where a middleman is involved (like a PR company).
-My position is that, if there's money to pay the PR middleman, there should be money to pay the influencer or blogger who has cultivated the relevant audience and maintains the community on a daily basis through content and engagement, as well as money and time.
+My position is that, if there’s money to pay the PR middleman, there should be money to pay the influencer or blogger who has cultivated the relevant audience and maintains the community on a daily basis through content and engagement, as well as money and time.